How to Make a Calendar in Google Docs (2022 Guide + Templates)

 Bonus: Check out our guide on creating a calendar in Microsoft Word! 💜

 Not even reminders.

 2. Offline access is not convenient

-Google’s biggest advantage is that everything is online.
+Google’s biggest advantage is that everything in the Google Workspace is online.

 But sometimes, this poses a problem.

 To access your files without an internet connection, you have to plan way ahead.
 You’ll need to decide which files you want to use when the internet is down.

 From what we gather, offline access is supposed to help in emergencies.

 But Google is asking you to foretell the emergencies and decide what should be available offline.

 It looks like you’ll first need help from a crystal-gazer or become one yourself. 🔮